The New England Section 99s

 Meet CT Chapter Member Terry Vandendolder

 Terry VandenDolder took her first flying lessons while in her junior year at the University of Connecticut.
 Bit by the flying bug after only 2 flights, Terry applied for and was accepted to the Air Force pilot training program after graduating from the University of Connecticut.
 Terry served 10 years on active duty and 18 years in the Air Force Reserve.
 She was a C-141B instructor pilot flying global cargo / transport missions around the world from Pakistan to Antarctica, Europe to Africa, while based at Travis AFB, CA. Terry was an evaluator pilot in the C-21A (Lear 35) at Andrews AFB, MD, transporting White House, Congressional and DoD dignitaries when she was not instructing new pilots in the aircraft.
 She commanded C-141B cargo/transport missions to the Middle East during Operation Desert Storm in 1990-91.
 She also served as a legislative liaison for the Secretary of the Air Force at the Pentagon.
 After serving 28 years in the active duty Air Force and A.F.
 Reserve, Terry retired from her military career in 2009 as a Lieutenant Colonel.

 In 1990 she was hired by American Airlines.
 Since 1990, Terry has flown domestic and international flights on the MD-80, B-737, 757, 767, based out of Washington, D.C.
 Currently she is based at JFK airport in NY where she flies international flights to Europe and South America on the B-777.

 New England Section Officers Installed

-April 30, 2016 at the end of the NE Section Spring Meeting
+April 28, 2018 at the New England Section Spring Meeting